 - When product is returned due to damage from shipping or manufacturer defect, the cardholder is not responsible for paying return shipping charges.
 The vendor must issue a "call tag" or pick up the item(s) at the vendor's expense.
 Once the vendor has received the item(s), a full credit for that item and its original shipping cost must be issued to the original credit card account.
 Cash refunds are not allowed!

-- If a replacement item is requested, a new charge with all new shipping costs (if applicable) should be submitted through VISA.
-Credit is not usually issued for a return until the item is back with the vendor.
+- If a replacement item is requested of the vendor, a new charge with all new shipping costs (if applicable) should be submitted through VISA.
+Credit is not usually issued for a return until the item is back at the vendor.

 Regardless of the circumstance for requesting a credit (returns, sales tax, incorrect/duplicate billings, etc.), the cardholder must keep a copy of the original charge attached to the credit.